-The Mayor should also work with youth representatives, trade unions, colleges, training providers, businesses and the youth climate movement, including through the Youth Combined Authority, to devise an ambitious programme of skills training and apprenticeships for the green economy.
+The Mayor should also work with youth representatives, trade unions, colleges, training providers, businesses and the youth climate movement to devise an ambitious programme of skills training and apprenticeships for the green economy.

 Ensure new housing is zero carbon and served by sustainable transport using their strategic planning powers and influence on constituent local planning authorities.
 Use brownfield regeneration and affordable housing funding to deliver zero-carbon homes in locations accessible by public transport and active travel.